-- 1.1.5.
+- 7.1.5.
 IP Committee.
-During the Term, each Party will keep the other Party informed through the IP Committee (or to the other Party, if the IP Committee is disbanded) as to material developments with respect to the Prosecution and Maintenance of OSIF Patents for which such Party has responsibility for Prosecution and Maintenance pursuant to this Section 7.1, including by providing copies of any office actions or office action responses or other correspondence that such Party provides to or receives from any patent office, including notice of all interferences, reissues, re-examinations, or oppositions, and all patent-related filings within [] after such receiving or filing such documents, and by providing the other Party the timely opportunity to have reasonable input into the strategic aspects of such Prosecution and Maintenance. - 1.2.
+During the Term, each Party will keep the other Party informed through the IP Committee (or to the other Party, if the IP Committee is disbanded) as to material developments with respect to the Prosecution and Maintenance of OSIF Patents for which such Party has responsibility for Prosecution and Maintenance pursuant to this Section 7.1, including by providing copies of any office actions or office action responses or other correspondence that such Party provides to or receives from any patent office, including notice of all interferences, reissues, re-examinations, or oppositions, and all patent-related filings within [] after such receiving or filing such documents, and by providing the other Party the timely opportunity to have reasonable input into the strategic aspects of such Prosecution and Maintenance. - 7.2.
 Defense of Claims Brought by Third Parties.
 If any Third Party brings a claim or otherwise asserts that a Product or Licensed Agent infringes such Third Party's Patent or misappropriates such Third Party's Know-How (each, a "Third-Party Infringement Claim"), the Party first having notice of the claim or assertion will promptly notify the other Party in writing.
 Subject to Section 9.1, [] will have the sole right to undertake and control the defense or settlement of any Third-Party Infringement Claim using counsel of its choice, at its expense.
 Subject to Section 9.1, if [] is named as a defendant in any such Third Party Infringement Claim, [] will have the right to participate in such defense and settlement with its own counsel, at its expense.
 Subject to Section 9.1, [] will not enter into any settlement of any Third-Party Infringement Claim that is instituted or threatened to be instituted against [] without []'s prior written consent, which will not be unreasonably withheld, conditioned or delayed; provided that such consent will not be required if [].
 As requested by [], [] will provide reasonable cooperation and assistance to [] in connection with []'s control of the defense or settlement of a Third-Party Infringement Claim.
-Such cooperation and assistance will include executing all necessary and proper documents and taking such assistance and cooperation; provided that [] for the reasonable FTE Costs and Out-of-Pocket Costs incurred by [] in providing such assistance and cooperation; provided that [] will have no obligation to reimburse [] for any such FTE Costs and Out-of-Pocket Costs incurred if Company exercises its right to participate in the defense and settlement of a Third-Party Infringement Claim with its own counsel. [] will keep [] reasonably informed of the progress of any Third-Party Infringement Claim.
-To the extent reasonable, both Parties will cooperate in good faith to [].
+Such cooperation and assistance will include executing all necessary and proper documents and taking such actions as will be appropriate to allow [] to control the defense and settlement of such Third-Party Infringement Claim.
+Subject to Section 9.1, [] will reimburse [] for the reasonable FTE Costs and Out-of-Pocket Costs incurred by [] in providing such assistance and cooperation; provided that [] will have no obligation to reimburse [] for any such FTE Costs and Out-of-Pocket Costs incurred if Company exercises its right to participate in the defense and settlement of a Third-Party Infringement Claim with its own counsel. [] will keep [] reasonably informed of the progress of any Third Party Infringement Claim.
+To the ex

-1.3.
+7.3.
 Enforcement of Patents Against Competitive Infringement.

-1.1.1.
+7.3.1.
 Duty to Notify of Competitive Infringement.
 If either Party learns of an infringement, unauthorized use, misappropriation, threatened infringement, or a request for a compulsory license by a Third Party with respect to any OSIF Technology by reason of the making, using, offering to sell, selling, importing or other exploitation of a compound or product in the [] (a "Competitive Infringement"), such Party will promptly notify the other Party in writing and will provide such other Party with available information regarding such Competitive Infringement.

-1.1.2.
+7.3.2.
 Enforcement.